 Many people wonder if a headache is a sign of a stroke, especially since strokes are informally known as “brain attacks.”
-This unclear relationship between headache and stroke can create anxiety for many people.
+This unclear relationship between headache and stroke may create anxiety for many people.

-In this article, you’ll learn more about the link between headache and stroke.
+In this article, you’ll learn about the link between headache and stroke.
 This will help you understand the symptoms of a stroke and when to call for help.

 The Link Between Headache and Stroke

 The most common symptoms of a stroke are summarized in the acronym F.A.S.T.

 - Face: part of the face is drooping